[updated 2009 October 24]

 From time to time, board members may have to make modest expenses.
 If approved in advance, expenses will be reimbursed.
 As per the board meeting of April 15, 2015, all repayable expenses are submitted to the treasurer within 3 months of incurring the expense.

-Citizens for Safe Cycling is committed to providing its volunteers with a harassment-free work environment.
+Bike Ottawa is committed to providing its volunteers with a harassment-free work environment.
 To this end, the Board of Directors has adopted the following policy